The access to microdata via the Research Data Centres is regulated by law. The use has to be requested and is subject to certain conditions.

 For the use of data a user contract is concluded between the scientific institute requesting the data and the RDC.
 In this contract, the duration of use is determined and the rights and obligations of both contractual partners are regulated.
 Those include, for example, the obligation of the RDC to supply the data and the obligation of the institution resp. the data user to stick to the statistical confidentiality.
 The contract also regulates other framework conditions of the use of data like, for example, the obligation of the data user to not use mobile devices (e. g. mobile phone, laptop) which would allow the user to acquire or record additional knowledge.

-The contract also regulates the citation that is to be used for publications based on the used official microdata.
+The contract also regulates the citation that is to be used for publications based on official microdata.
 In addition, it is contractually agreed that the RDC is provided with at least one (printed or electronic) copy of the publication.

 Liable for costs

 A fee is charged for the use of official German microdata.
-The amount of the fee depends on the number of statistics used, survey years and ways of data access.
+The amount of the fee depends on the number of used statistics, survey years and ways of data access.
 Additional costs arise if the requested data is not part of the standard data supply but has to be processed specifically for a project (project-specific procession).
 Extensions by other statistics, additional survey years or external variables are also liable for costs.

 For more information please see User charge.